Gov. Ivey awards nearly $2.8 million for assistance to state’s homeless

-Gov. Ivey awards grants to help victims in west Alabama
+Gov. Ivey announces grant to improve sewer services in west Alabama

 Kenneth W. Boswell, Director